samuxmin/samuxmin/README.md

 ## About Me

-- 💻 Advanced student of Computer Technologist, aspiring for an engineering degree.
+- 💻 Graduated from "Tecnologo en Informatica" (Associate Degree in Computer Science), aspiring for an engineering degree.
 - 🌱 Started my programming journey in 2021 with various courses on web development.
 - 🚀 Experienced in team projects using C++, Java, JavaScript, React, Node.js, and MySQL.
 - 👀 Actively seeking for opportunities in the tech industry.